NEOLPAR/burroughs_test/README.md

 ### Running it in the code

 We need to import the package to our code, and that's all!
-We will get an string with the default CSV output and the default payment rules.
+We will get a string with the default CSV output and the default payment rules.

 ```javascript
 const paymentDates = require('burroughs-test-neolpar');